james-minton/jminton/content/post/the-petit-bourgeois-militia-unleashed/index.md

 The main observation was the change of vibe and aesthetic in my parents' suburban neighborhood, where a barracks mentality seemed to have taken hold.
 Just a couple of many examples:

-1. Neighbor guy in a miltary-style camo hat mowing his (already only half-inch tall) grass on a enormous metal beast that resembled an Abrams tank—far larger and more tricked-out than required for the job, attesting to a need to project not just toughness but **total lawn domination**.
-(This in keeping with the hyperbolic upsizing of other suburban vehicles like pickup trucks, well beyond any functional necessity.)
-This was not the lawn maintenance equipment I'd grown up with; this thing was military-grade, a tool of aggression.
+1. Neighbor guy in a miltary-style camo hat mowing his (already only half-inch tall) grass on an enormous metal beast resembling an Abrams tank.
+It was far larger and more tricked-out than required for the job, attesting to a need to project not just toughness but *total lawn domination*.
+(This in keeping with the hyperbolic upsizing of other suburban vehicles like pickup trucks, well exceeding any functional necessity.)
+This was not the lawn maintenance equipment I'd grown up with; it was military-grade, a tool of aggression.
 2. A neighborhood dad out for his afternoon run in a "tactical jogging vest," a new concept to me, and something that would've been the target of jokes in years prior.
 Not anymore.
 It was *de rigeur* and deadly serious now.

 I could go on ... the abundance of Punisher decals and special forces "operator"-style wraparound shades ... but you get the gist.